BSE on MoS2: solvers

 [...]

-The following variables govern the details of the absorption spectrums: energy range, peak broadening, energy points and polarization direction of absorbed optical electric field.
+as well as the following lines to specify the parameters for the absorption spectrum (energy range, peak broadening, energy points and polarization direction of the absorbed electric field):

 % BEnRange